3 Reasons Why Bring Your Own Device (BYOD) in RPM Aids in Reaching a Larger Population

 3. Mobility and Accessibility

-According to a study,[1] more than 91% of healthcare professionals own a mobile phone, and 87% of them use it during clinical practice.
+According to a Journal of Mobile Technology in Medicine,[1] more than 91% of healthcare professionals own a mobile phone, and 87% of them use it during clinical practice.
 During the COVID-19 pandemic, hospital and clinic staff started to use their own mobile devices for work because of the limited hospital or clinic owned devices.
 With this, care providers were able to serve and provide care to more patients as compared to using the devices provided by the clinic or hospital.
 With the hospital and clinic supplied devices, a staff member had to wait until a device became available before they could use it.
 Hence, the time wasted waiting may be lessened or eliminated when providers and their staff utilize BYOD.

 Further, healthcare providers may also track their patients using their personal devices beyond the walls of the clinic or hospital.
 This is the very intent of RPM, that is, to be able to track your patients’ health conditions wherever they may be.